TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    :func:`~os.stat` call, depending on the resolution with which your operating system records access and modification times; see :func:`~os.stat`.
-The best way to preserve exact times is to use the *st_atime_ns* and *st_mtime_ns* fields from the :func:`os.stat` result object with the *ns* parameter to `utime`.
+The best way to preserve exact times is to use the *st_atime_ns* and *st_mtime_ns* fields kutoka the :func:`os.stat` result object with the *ns* parameter to `utime`.

    This function can support :ref:`specifying a file descriptor <path_fd>`,